 - It is not necessary to build a message string.
-The selections in this chapter are only used if you wish to alter the default settings.
-Default prefix = None.

-Default suffix = None. - A prefix or suffix may be added or cleared from one symbology or all symbologies. - You can add any prefix or suffix from the ASCII Conversion Chart (Code Page 1252), page A-3, plus Code I.D. and AIM I.D. - You can string together several entries for several symbologies at one time. - Enter prefixes and suffixes in the order in which you want them to appear on the output. - When setting up for specific symbologies (as opposed to all symbologies), the specific symbology ID value counts as an added prefix or suffix character. - The maximum size of a prefix or suffix configuration is 200 characters, which includes header information
+The selections in this chapter are only used if you wish to alter the default settings. - Note: Plug and Play bar codes for interface selections (see Programming the Interface - Plug and Play on page 2-1) automatically program a CR/LF suffix. - A prefix or suffix may be added or cleared from one symbology or all symbologies. - You can add any prefix or suffix from the ASCII Conversion Chart (Code Page 1252), page A-3, plus Code I.D. and AIM I.D. - You can string together several entries for several symbologies at one time. - Enter prefixes and suffixes in the order in which you want them to appear on the output. - When setting up for specific symbologies (as opposed to all symbologies), the specific symbology ID value counts as an added prefix or suffix character. - The maximum size of a prefix or suffix configuration is 200 characters, which includes header information